anchpop/Zoda/zoda-lang/src/code_samples.md

 # Inline docs

-Seperated into "short-doc" and "long-doc".
-The short-doc should be very short, and has access to the actual values that are passed to the function (in this case, x and y).
+Seperated into "tiny-doc" and "long-doc".
+The tiny-doc should be very short, and has access to the actual values that are passed to the function (in this case, x and y).
-The short-doc is intended to be shown when the cursor is over the function.
+The tiny-doc is intended to be shown when the cursor is over the function.
 So if you hover the cursor over `2.plus(3)`, you would see `Adds 2 and 3 -> 5`.
 The long-doc can be as long as you want.
 It is intended to be shown on documentation pages and should give an in-depth explanation with examples of how it should be used.
 These examples are also tested at compile time.

-Comments with `--` are allowed inside short-docs and long-docs, and will not be included in the output.
+Comments with `--` are allowed inside tiny-docs and long-docs, and will not be included in the output.
     x.plus(y) =
         sum
         where: